Leonard A Bergman

-It wasn’t long after its founding in 1995 that Klai Juba Wald Architects was considered part of the Vegas hospitality elite.
-The firm specializes in architecture, design, and planning for gaming resort and hospitality projects.
+It wasn’t long after its founding in 1995 that Klai Juba Wald Architects was considered part of the Vegas hospitality elite architects.
+Specializing in the architecture, design, and planning for gaming resorts and hospitality projects, this firm has gained a stellar reputation for its excellent design for projects on The Strip and has been featured in industry publications such as Architectural Digest.
+This recognized firm was founded by principals John Klai and Dan Juba.
 Principal and co-founder John Klai studied at the University of North Dakota and North Dakota State University.
 Before starting the firm, he served as vice president at Marnell Companies.
 Co-founder Dan Juba heads the firm’s design department and is responsible for projects such as the Mandalay Bay Resort and Casino and the Luxor Hotel expansion.
-Juba also studied architecture at North Dakota State University.
-He is registered in nine states.
+Juba also studied architecture at North Dakota State University and is a registered architect in nine states.
 Like his partner Klai, Juba had served as vice president of Marnell.
-The firm has a stellar reputation for its excellent design of projects on the Strip.
-Many of its projects have been written up in publications such as Architectural Digest.

-Architectural Digest magazine called out Klai Juba for what it called an “intoxicating” wine storage design.
-The four-story structure is at Mandalay Bay’s Aureole restaurant.
+Architectural Digest mentioned Klai Juba Wald Architects for designing what it called an “intoxicating” four-story wine storage design for Mandalay Bay’s Aureole restaurant.
 Klai’s brilliant design was inspired by scenes from the spy thriller Mission Impossible.
-Wine stewards must be fitted with harnesses to navigate the 10k wine bottles stored in a climate-controlled, stainless-steel structure rightly called a “wine tower.”
-Less grand is Klai’s crisp and clean design of the Brigg’s Oyster Company eatery at the Suncoast Casino.
-Monochrome describes the interior, where creatively designed black pendant lights – covered with industrial wire — hover over a U-shaped bar, adjoining an oyster-shucking station.
-At Planet Hollywood, Klai’s meticulous architecture plan at the Heart Bar drew diners who specialize in people watching.
-And its design of The Copper Whisk café at The Orleans shows its mastery of a French-themed dining experience.
+Wine stewards must be fitted with harnesses to navigate the 10,000 wine bottles stored in a climate-controlled, stainless-steel structure rightly called a “wine tower.”
+Less grand is Klai Juba Wald Architects’s crisp and clean design of the Brigg’s Oyster Company eatery at the Suncoast Casino.
+The monochrome interior frames creatively designed black pendant lights–covered with industrial wire—hover over a U-shaped bar adjoining an oyster-shucking station.
+At Planet Hollywood, the firm’s meticulous architecture plan at the Heart Bar drew diners who specialize in people-watching.
+And its design of The Copper Whisk café at The Orleans meanwhile shows its mastery of a French-themed dining experience.

 Anthony A. Marnell